drmlbrt/az_hornet_mapper/readme.md

 - added SQL Lite database
 - added KISS frontend
 - basic data CRUD operations (Add, Delete , Update)
+- CRUD operations added to the tables - was only possible to select the item inside the pop-up screen

 ## How does it work?